 - Lab notebook

 Disclaimer: Science Buddies participates in affiliate programs with Home Science Tools, Amazon.com, Carolina Biological, and Jameco Electronics.
 Proceeds from the affiliate programs help support Science Buddies, a 501(c)(3) public charity, and keep our resources free for everyone.
 Our top priority is student learning.
 If you have any comments (positive or negative) related to purchases you've made for science projects from recommendations on our site, please let us know.
 Write to us at email@example.com.

 Constructing the solar air heater

-- Find a window in your house or apartment that faces south.
+- If you live in the northern hemisphere, find a window in your house or apartment that faces south.
+South-facing windows will receive the most sunlight throughout the day.
 If you need to, use the compass to help you do so.
+If you live in the southern hemisphere, the situation is reversed, so find a north-facing window.
+If you live close enough to the equator, which windows (north or south-facing) receive more sunlight will change throughout the year.
+Choose a window that receives more sun when you are doing this project.
 Ideally, the window should be sunny and have few or no obstructions in front of it.

 - Use the tape measure to measure the inside dimensions (width and height) of the window.
 The solar air heater needs to fit snugly inside the window.

 With the exacto knife, cut out a section of cardboard that is 10 inches wider and taller than the dimensions of the window.
 If the piece of cardboard that you have is not large enough, then tape a few pieces onto it to increase its size.
 Attach them together securely using duct tape.